SEB-10-Bahrain/seb-installfest-early-2024/windows-10/README.md

 ## Troubleshooting

-If you run into issues during installfest, please reach out to your instructional team.
+If you run into issues during installfest, please reach out to your installfest point of contact.

 Remember, WSL 2 is under active development, with new issues being found regularly.
-Be prepared for there to not currently be a fix for your problem.
-We will make our best effort to assist you in debugging any problems, but occasionally, the solution to a problem may be that there is no current solution to the problem.
+There might not be fixes for some problems.
+We will make our best effort to assist you in debugging any problems, but occasionally, the solution to a problem may not exist.

 ## Slack